 - If you are packing plants for moving, re-pot them into plastic containers a few weeks before the move.
 Then you can pack the now-empty, breakable pots the same as you would any fragile item.

 - Prune them a few days before the move.

 - Make sure they have some water to make the journey, but do not over water them.

 - On the day of the move, wrap them in tissue paper or old sheets to protect the branches from breaking.
 Smaller plants can go into a box with air holes.
 Make sure the pots are secured with padding, so they don’t shift in transit.
 If possible, keep the plants in your vehicle.
 It is less stressful than a moving van.

 Pictures are great unpacking guides.
 Take pictures of the china and serving dishes that fit perfectly on your cabinet shelves prior to the move.
 That perfect arrangement of display pieces you worked hard to achieve may be difficult to replicate after everything has been packed in boxes.

 Pack an overnight bag for yourself and each member of your family when you are moving.
 It will make that first night will be less stressful and make settling into your new home a more pleasant experience.
 A handy guide for first night necessities can be found here. (link to page)

-Moving into a new home is an exciting experience, and we hope this guide helps make your move an easy one.
+Moving into a new home is an exciting experience, and we hope these packing tips make your move easier.